Skip to main content

 This internal rhythm prevents the quality deterioration that plagues unstructured long study sessions.
 Without breaks, attention and retention drop significantly after 45-60 minutes.
 With them, you can maintain high-quality focus throughout the entire 6 hours and 45 minutes and retain far more of what you study.

-Exam Simulation and 6 hours and 45 minutes Test Practice
+Slow Cooking and Baking with 6 hours and 45 minutes Timers

-6 hours and 45 minutes Focus Blocks for Deep Creative Work
+Home Improvement Projects in 6 hours and 45 minutes

 Frequently Asked Questions